 A garden can be a relaxing place to visit for seniors with memory impairment.
 The Norfolk Botanical Garden also has accessible walking paths and beautiful floral displays.

-Seniors can also participate in other creative pursuits, including taking a cooking class and going to outdoor music events, both promoting stimulation and encouraging social interaction.
+Seniors can also participate in other creative pursuits at their community or local senior center, including taking a cooking class and going to outdoor music events.
+Events like these promote mental stimulation and encourage social interaction.

 Frequently Asked Questions

-Bay Lake Community, Chesapeake Place Senior Living and Acclaim at East Beach are the top-rated Memory Care facilities near Virginia Beach, VA.
+Bay Lake Community, Acclaim at East Beach and Chesapeake Place Senior Living are the top-rated Memory Care facilities near Virginia Beach, VA.
 These Memory Care facilities received the highest rankings based on verified family reviews.
 See full list of communities.

 The 17 memory care facilities near you in Virginia Beach, Virginia typically provide housing, therapies, and care tailored to those who have Alzheimer’s or other forms of dementia.
 To find memory care in Virginia Beach, Virginia, browse our detailed listings showing photos, floor plans, amenities, activities, and reviews from real families.